-The die casting process produces important components for a wide range of industrial processes.
+The aluminum die casting process produces important components for a wide range of industrial processes.
 Because there are many metal alloys available, selecting the right one to die-cast is not always a straightforward choice.
 Aluminium – the focus of this article – makes up 8 percent of the Earth’s crust, making it the most abundant metal.
 It is also very popular with manufacturers.
 Below, we look at what makes die casting alloys aluminium a great choice for your project.

 What Is Aluminium Die Casting?